How to wear shapewear if you're new to control lingerie

 There are no hard and fast rules as to when and how to wear shapewear.
 Some women opt to wear shapewear every day as it helps their confidence in their chosen clothing, others keep it for special occasions.
 When deciding, you should also consider the type of shapewear and its compression or control level, as not all shapewear is the same.

-Lightweight-control—this level of shapewear is more about smoothing, rather than control.
+Lightweight-control: this level of shapewear is more about smoothing, rather than control.
 It often has a lot more give and stretch in it and its main job is to just smooth out any lumps and bumps under clothes offering a streamlined finish.
+It's not as rigid, but will still feel supportive.
 Lightweight control is therefore good if you want to invest in shapewear for day-to-day use.

-Medium-control—this offers a little more support and it can still be worn every or most days.
-It is firmer than light control and will emphasize and sculpt your curves a little bit more.
+Medium-control: this offers a little more support and it can still be worn every or most days.
+It is firmer than light control and will emphasize and sculpt your curves a little bit more, offering more hold.
+While it isn't tight it will feel slightly firmer than light support.

-Firm-control—this offers the most contouring and is the sturdiest of all shapewear items.
-The fabric here is often much more rigid and this really offers a lot of contouring but is nowhere near as comfortable as lightweight control.
+Firm-control: this offers the most contouring and is the sturdiest of all shapewear items.
+The fabric here is often much more rigid and this really offers a lot of contouring but is not as comfortable as lightweight control as it naturally is more restrictive, although you should still be able to breathe, sit and enjoy the event.
 Most will reserve this for special occasion use, under evening wear, wedding gowns and cocktail dresses.
 It does offer some serious sculpting but doesn't have everyday comfort.

 Can you wear shapewear while pregnant?